Yazid ibn Abi Sufyan

 Yazid ibn Abi Sufyan ibn Harb ibn Umayya (يزيد بن أبي سفيان بن حرب بن أمية; died 639) was a leading Arab Muslim commander in the conquest of Syria from 634 until his death in the plague of Amwas in 639.
 Following the capture of Damascus around 635, he was placed in command of the city and its military district.
 After the death of the overall Muslim commander of Syria, Abu Ubayda ibn al-Jarrah, in 639, he was appointed by Caliph Umar (r.
 634–644) the governor of Damascus, Jordan and Palestine.

 Yazid was the elder half-brother of Mu'awiya ibn Abi Sufyan, who was appointed as his successor over Damascus and Jordan by Umar and gradually became governor over all of Syria.
-In 661 he became caliph and founded the Syria-based Umayyad dynasty.

 Early life

 Yazid was a son of Abu Sufyan, a chief of the Quraysh tribe of Mecca, belonging to the Umayya branch of its Banu Abd Shams clan.
 His mother was Zaynab bint Nawfal (also identified as Zaynab bint Hashim) of the Kinana tribe.
 He embraced Islam with his father and paternal half-brother Mu'awiya when the Islamic prophet Muhammad captured Mecca in 630.

 Soon afterward, he fought with the Muslims against the Thaqif tribe and its nomadic allies at the Battle of Hunayn.
 He was among the Qurayshites who the Islamic prophet won over through his generosity, in his case receiving a present of one hundred camels and forty ounces of silver.

 Yazid was married to Fakhita, a daughter of Muhammad's close companion Abd al-Rahman ibn Awf.